-We’re increasing in-person services at City Hall.
-Starting Thursday, July 2, you can visit the Public Service Centre in person to pay your property taxes and make other financial transactions.
+As of July 2, 2020, you can visit the Public Service Centre in person to make financial transactions.
 You are no longer required to make an appointment.

-Located on the ground floor, the Public Service Centre from July 2 onward, will be open Monday to Friday from 8 a.m. – 4:30 p.m. excluding statutory holidays.
+Located on the ground floor, the Public Service Centre is open Monday to Friday from 8 a.m. – 4:30 p.m. excluding statutory holidays.
 Upon arrival, please line up outside the Pandora Avenue entrance of City Hall.
 Ambassadors will be there to greet you.
 You will exit the building into Centennial Square.
 Learn more.

 Ways to Pay Your Property Taxes

-Check out this helpful video on ways to pay your property taxes this year.
+Check out this helpful video on ways to pay your property taxes.
 Learn more.

 The public can call 250.385.5711 for general information.